-I like the fact that Setapp is fussy about which apps they add to their collection, and that they have a rigorous approach to evaluating them.
-It means that there are less options to wade through, and I'm likely to find quality software.
+My personal take: I like the fact that Setapp is fussy about which apps they add to their collection, and that they have a rigorous approach to evaluating them.
+It means that there are fewer options to wade through, and I’m likely to find quality software.
 It also means that any software with security or privacy risks and hidden costs are weeded out before they get to me.

 4. It’s Easy to Find the App You Need

 Setapp aims to make it easy to find the software you need.
 Here are a few features that help:

 - Categories.
 Some apps are in multiple categories to make them easier to find.